UUDigitalHumanitieslab/LoCMiner/README.md

     > pip install -r requirements.txt
     > python run.py

-You'll have to start Redis client and the Celery daemon as well if you want to run the background search tasks.
+This will start the web interface.
+To process searches, you should start [Redis](http://redis.io/) (usually booted on start-up) and [Celery](http://www.celeryproject.org/) (in a separate shell):

+    > celery -A LoCMiner.tasks worker

+You can specify your settings in `LoCMiner/config.py`.
+If you want to use the *DevelopmentConfig*, be sure to change this in both `run.py` and `LoCMiner/factories.py`.

 ## Front-end